EzyGang/py-cachify/docs/reference/lock.md

 ## Overview

 The `lock` module provides a mechanism for managing locking within synchronous and asynchronous contexts.

-The main class, `lock`, combines both synchronous and asynchronous locking operations.
+The main class, `lock`, combines both synchronous and asynchronous locking operations and relies on an underlying cache client that supports atomic "set-if-not-exists" (`nx`) semantics for correct distributed locking behavior.

 There are two main ways to use locking with py-cachify: